JoeLumbley/File-Explorer/README.md

 The method evaluates potential targets in a strict priority order:

-1. **File list**
-   If the last focused control was the file list and a folder is selected, that folder is returned.
+1. **File list** — If the last‑focused control was the file list and a folder is selected, that folder is returned.

-2. **Tree view**
-   If the last focused control was the tree view and a folder is selected, that folder is returned.
+2. **Tree view** — If the last‑focused control was the tree view and a folder is selected, that folder is returned.

-3. **Address bar**
-   If the last focused control was the address bar and the current folder is valid, the current folder is returned.
+3. **Address bar** — If the last‑focused control was the address bar and the current folder is valid, the current folder is returned.

-4. **Fallback**
-   If none of the above conditions apply, the method returns `Nothing`.
+4. **Fallback** — If none of the above apply, the method returns `Nothing`.

 This ensures the pin button and the `pin` command always act on the folder the user is actually interacting with.